Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Method

 Vector-valued perception terms (e.g., $\nabla\mathbf{S}$ and $\nabla\rho$) can occasionally have very large magnitudes and destabilize training.
 Inspired by logarithmic response curves in biological sensory systems, we scale each vector $\mathbf{v}$ as

 where $\eta > 0$ is a small constant for numerical stability.

-For dynamic particles, we stop gradients with respect to positions in the SPH perception, as shown in Figure~\ref{fig:architecture}.
+For dynamic particles, we stop gradients with respect to positions in the SPH perception, as shown in \autoref{fig:architecture}.
 Empirically, this improves stability and convergence and enables larger learning rates.
 To discourage sporadic motion, we regularize the total displacement over rollout steps, $\sum_t \|\Delta \mathbf{x}^{(t)}\|$, encouraging smooth, consistent trajectories.
 For image-supervised tasks, we decode per-particle states into renderable attributes and rasterize them with Gaussian splatting to obtain color and density maps.
-Task-specific losses are then applied on these rendered outputs; we provide more details on the decoding and loss formulations for each task in \autoref{sec:experiments}.
+Task-specific losses are then applied on these rendered outputs; we provide more details on the decoding and losses for each task in the following section.